Andrew Cotter: Television

 Cotter's work in television began in 2001, presenting sports bulletins on BBC News 24.
 In 2003 he began commentating on golf for BBC Television, covering the Masters Tournament and The Open Championship, as well as other events on the European Tour.
 That year he also began commentating on rugby union for BBC Sport, primarily covering the Six Nations Championship.

-In 2008, he began commentating on tennis and is a regular voice at The Championships, Wimbledon on The BBC.
+In 2008, he began commentating on tennis and is a regular voice for the Wimbledon Championships on the BBC, whose commentating is also used for the tournament’s English language coverage on Eurosport.

-Since 2013, Cotter has been part of BBC Sport's commentary team for athletics, working on several European Athletics and World Athletics Championships, as well as The Olympic Games.
-He has attended four Olympics, initially as a multi-sport commentator, but since 2016 as part of the athletics team and also as commentator on The Opening and Closing ceremonies.
+Since 2013, Cotter has been part of BBC Sport's commentary team for athletics, working on several European Athletics and World Athletics Championships, as well as the Olympic Games.
+He has attended four Olympics, initially as a multi-sport commentator, but since 2016 as part of the athletics team and also as commentator on the opening and closing ceremonies.

-Cotter took over as lead commentator on The Boat Race, when it returned to BBC from ITV in 2011.
+Cotter took over as lead commentator on the Boat Race, when it returned to BBC from ITV in 2011.